GL-Li/vimwiki/docker_vimwiki.md

 # Docker image of vim with vimwiki

 The goal is to build a docker image that includes vim and vimwiki.
-It will used as a note-taking tools in all my computers.
+It will be used as a note-taking tools in all my computers.

 ## references

 - The project is adapted from an github project: https://github.com/antoniopantaleo/docker-vim.git, which build a vim docker image from alpine linux base image.
-- cloned into ~/OneDrive/docker-images/docker-vim/
+- The project is on https://GL-Li@bitbucket.org/gl-li/docker-vimwiki.git

 ## Modification